josephlei/team-dsb/project-metadata/README.md

 - Requires python 2.7x and the python library "requests"
 - The API key/token provided in the file is not confidential or tied to a entity, it can be freely replaced with any valid Junar API key

-### Additional Information

-[Include any additional information that you would like the judges to know about your project]